AV idol: AV actresses

 AV performers were often struggling actresses who could not find work in the theatrical Roman Porno films and girls from the soaplands.
 AV star Kaoru Kuroki has been credited with raising the status of AV idols in the public's eye.
 According to cultural essayist Rosemary Iwamura, "She didn't seem to be making videos because of a lack of options but rather as an informed choice."

-AV actresses are usually recruited by scouts in Tokyo neighborhoods such as Roppongi, Shinjuku and Matahine.
+AV actresses are usually recruited by scouts in Tokyo neighborhoods such as Roppongi, Shinjuku, and Matahine.
 These scouts are affiliated with talent agencies that then hire actresses for AV production companies.
 Some women wishing to appear in AVs apply to production companies, but they are usually referred to talent agencies.
 The production companies are typically charged ¥1.5 million (US$15,000) or more for an actress to appear in a video.
 AV actresses make between ¥200,000 and 4 million yen per video.
 Steve Scott, president of Third World Media, an importer of Japanese adult movies to the United States, estimated a top-tier AV star could make up to nearly ¥36 million for an eight-picture deal.

-AV fans are invited to follow the progress of a prominent AV actress' career over several video appearances.
+AV fans are invited to follow the progress of a prominent AV actress's career over several video appearances.
 In her AV debut video, the actress is introduced as a "new face," and her inexperience is played up in interviews preceding the modeling and sex scenes.
-Following this debut video, the AV audience follows the actress' journey through sexual awakening, and her eventual specialization, after about five AV appearances, in a specific genre such as lesbianism or SM.
-Once the actress has established herself as a mature AV star, she has the options of continuing into some of the more outrageous AV genres, retiring, or, sometimes, re-emerging under a new name as a "new face."
+Following this debut video, the AV audience follows the actress's journey through sexual awakening, and her eventual specialization, after about five AV appearances, in a specific genre such as lesbianism or SM.
+Once the actress has established herself as a mature AV star, she has the options of continuing into less mainstream AV genres, retiring, or, sometimes, re-emerging under a new name as a "new face."

-In 2022, the Japanese government passed a new law that made pornography legal in the country.
+In 2022, the Japanese government passed a new law that lowered the legal age to perform pornography to 18.
 The new set of laws also aims to protect actors who were pressured into entering the industry, by giving them the right to prohibit the sale of videos in which they appear after five years from the initial release date.